Talk to us on +44 (0)7802 179817

 2012 to date

-Steve researched and monitored the risks around persistent standing in two areas of the stadium.
+Steve researched the risks around persistent standing in two areas of the stadium.
 The work concluded that standing in one stand should be tolerated but managed, whilst standing in another area should be eliminated.
+Ongoing work during subsequent seasons resulted in further reports setting out club policies and giving updates on progress with implementing the risk management controls.
+Steve then supported the stadium in becoming a pilot site for licensed standing.
+He continues to work on safe standing and counterterrorism, is a member of the event safety officer cadre and is editor of the club’s operations manual.

 CELTIC FOOTBALL CLUB